-Program limits required clinical assignments for students to not be more than 10 hours per day and the total didactic and clinical involvement to not more than 40 hours per week.
+Program limits require clinical assignments for students to not be more than 10 hours per day and the total didactic and clinical involvement to not more than 40 hours per week.

-Students will rotate through all clinical education settings and other education settings may be added to include out of town rotations with evening and possible weekend rotations.
+Students will rotate through all clinical settings.
+Addition education settings may be added to include out of town rotations with evening and possible weekend rotations.
+Each facility has its own unique Radiology Department.
+The experience gained at these facilities will essentially result in highly qualified graduates who can function well in any Radiology Department.